M66B/FairEmail/app/src/main/assets/SETUP-az.md

 ## Questions or problems

-If you have a question or problem, please [see here](https://github.com/M66B/FairEmail/blob/master/FAQ.md) or use [this contact form](https://contact.faircode.eu/?product=fairemailsupport) to ask for help (you can use the transaction number "*setup help*").
+If you have a question or problem, please [see here](https://github.com/M66B/FairEmail/blob/master/FAQ.md) for help.